surfer190/fortimail/readme.md

 ## Run Tests

-We use pytest, To run tests do: `pytest`
+We use pytest, To run tests do: `pytest -s`

 Soon to bring in tox - test automation - for different python versions